Energy Correlators of Spinning Sources: Generic correlators and their network of sum rules

 \subsection{Relations among two and one point correlators}

-The sum rule of Eq.~\ref{eq:nptton-1} allows to connect, in particular, the two-point correlator with the one point correlator.
+The sum rule of Eq.~\ref{eq:nptton-1} allows to connect, in particular, the two-point correlator with the one-point correlator.
 Given the explicit decomposition discussed earlier, this relation can be made explicit at the level of individual spinning structures.
 In general, the hadronic tensor of the one-point correlator of a vector current is given by \be H^{ab}_{\mathcal{D}}\,=\, H^\mathbb{1}_{\mathcal{D}}\frac{\delta^{ab}}{3}\,+\, H^{(c)}_{\mathcal D} \left( n^an^b-\frac13\delta^{ab} \right) \,- i \, H^{(b)}_{\mathcal D} \epsilon^{abc}n^c\,, \ee where the $J=1$ term is retained as it is nonvanishing for electroweak currents.
-The decomposition for the two point hadronic tensor $H^{ab}_{\mathcal D^i\mathcal D^j}$ admits an analogous form as in Eq.~\ref{eq:tensordec2pointEQ}.
-We denote by $\mathcal{N}$ the normalization by the total rate, which is common for the one- and two-point correlator~\footnote{ The hadronic tensor $H^{ab}_{\cale\cale}$ contains terms at most quadratic in $\vec{n}_2$ (similarly in $\vec{n}_1$).
+The decomposition for the two-point hadronic tensor $H^{ab}_{\mathcal D^i\mathcal D^j}$ admits an analogous form as in Eq.~\ref{eq:tensordec2pointEQ}.
+We denote by $\mathcal{N}$ the normalization by the total rate, which is common for the one- and two-point correlator.
+Doing so leads to~\footnote{ The hadronic tensor $H^{ab}_{\cale\cale}$ contains terms at most quadratic in $\vec{n}_2$ (similarly in $\vec{n}_1$).
 It is straightforward to show that an arbitrary function $f(z)$ (with $z=\frac{1}{2}(1-\vec{n}_1 \cdot \vec{n}_2)$) satisfies $\int d\Omega_{n_2}\, n_2^a f(z) = n_1^a \int d\Omega_{n_2}\, (1-2z) f(z)$ and $\int d\Omega_{n_2}\, n_2^a n_2^b f(z) = \delta^{ab} \int d\Omega_{n_2}\, 2z (1-z) f(z) + n_1^a n_1^b \int d\Omega_{n_2}\, [1- 6z (1-z)] f(z)$.
 Similar integral relations apply to the integration over $\vec{n}_1$.
-For an odd function under the exchange of two detectors, the integration over $\vec{n}_1$ leads to an overall opposite sign to the case with integrating over $\vec{n}_2$.}.
-Doing so leads to
+For an odd function under the exchange of two detectors, the integration over $\vec{n}_1$ leads to an overall opposite sign to the case with integrating over $\vec{n}_2$.}